aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/labor-day/salvation-through-labor-a-prayer-for-the-sabbath-before-labor-day-adapted-from-the-writings-of-a-d-gordon-by-rabbi-mordecai-kaplan-1945.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-You will give heed to do all your work as part of nature, as part of the work of the universe and its expansiveness.
+You will give heed to do all your work as part of Nature, as part of the work of the universe and its expansiveness.
 </div></td></tr>